 • If needed, contact your licensed hauler to move the dumpsters at your property.

-• If you provide indoor landfill trash and recycling collection service, you are required to group them together and label them in at least two languages.
+• If you provide indoor landfill trash bins in common areas, you must also provide recycling bins.
+You are required to group the bins together and label them in at least two languages.

 Image of trash and recycling dumpsters with an arrow and text, "no more than 25 feet apart"